-Actual cash annual incentive awards for NEOs are determined using the formula shown below.
-Calculation of award payments for each NEO is based fully on Chemours' financial performance.
+Actual cash annual incentive awards for NEOs in 2018 were determined using the formulas shown below.
+The calculation of award payments for each NEO is determined based on Chemours' financial performance or a combination of Chemours and Business Unit performance.
 There is no individual performance component for NEOs.
 The Committee may use discretion to reduce payout.